alt-research/darkforest-local/README.md

 contract](https://github.com/darkforest-eth/eth/blob/master/contracts/Whitelist.sol).
 When we
 deployed the contracts in Step 1, amongst them was this whitelist contract.
-A 'static' deployment of Dark Forest (no web server) isn't capable of submitting a whitelisting transaction on behalf of the user (which lets a given burner address into the game and drips it a fraction of an xDAI).
+A 'static' deployment of Dark Forest (no web server) isn't capable of submitting a whitelisting transaction on behalf of the user (which lets a given burner address into the game and drips it a fraction of an ALT).

 This means that if you want to let players into your game, you must first collect their addresses.